 Here are a few of my favorite styles of Ruggable if you’re thinking these might be a good option for your home:

 Sources From Our Mudroom and Living Room (Pictured In This Post)

 As mentioned a moment ago, this is the rug we used in the room.
 The console table is no longer available, which is sad because it’s just the perfect demi-lune table, in my opinion, but this is a good, similar option.
 The gold mirror can be found here, but it seems to sell out really frequently.
 This mirror is another option that I love.
 I’ve had that basket for about 15 years, but this one is very similar.
 Also love this mirror for a more affordable, gold mirror option.
 The blue and white umbrella stand is one of my favorite additions to the room.
-I’ve always wanted one of those. 🙂 For styling on the console table right now I have these marble links, this Habitat book, and this fun blue and white lamp.
-Other items: Tall riding boots, short dark brown boots, black t-shirt, jeans (from the kids’ section!
-Size 14), earrings, similar more affordable gold bracelet.
+I’ve always wanted one of those. 🙂

 MORE IDEAS LIKE THIS